Planchonella australis

-Pouteria australis, also known by the synonym Planchonella australis, is a medium to tall rainforest tree of the family Sapotaceae native to Queensland and New South Wales, Australia.
+Planchonella australis, also known by the synonym Pouteria australis, is a medium to tall rainforest tree of the family Sapotaceae native to Queensland and New South Wales, Australia.
 It is known by the common name black apple, wild plum, yellow buttonwood, black plum and yellow bulletwood.

 Description

-Pouteria australis grows as a tree reaching a maximum height of 30 m, with a fluted trunk up to 120 cm diameter, with rough brown bark.
+Planchonella australis grows as a tree reaching a maximum height of 30 m, with a fluted trunk up to 120 cm diameter, with rough brown bark.
 The leaves are simple, measuring 8–16 cm long and 2–5 cm wide, thick and leathery.
 The upper surface is shiny, lower surface paler green.
 They taper somewhat at the apex and base, rendering a somewhat diamond-shape.
 The flowers are generally axillary.
 Resembling plums in appearance, the edible fruit are 20–65 mm long, purplish or black, containing 2–5 brown and shiny seeds, 2 cm long.
 They ripen from September to November.
 The plant bleeds a milky latex when cut or broken.
 Pouteria australis is protogynous; that is, the female parts of the tree mature before the male parts, to promote outcrossing.